Young Ohio mother acquitted of killing newborn

 Julie Kraft, an assistant prosecutor, suggested that besides wanting to please authorities, Richardson’s desire to please her family and boyfriend and fear of them abandoning her could have motivated her to commit extreme acts.

-Her attorneys had had twice asked to move the trial, citing intense publicity they said was fueled by the prosecution.
-But Oda II denied their motions.
+Her attorneys had had twice asked to move the trial that drew daily coverage from Court TV, citing intense publicity they said was fueled by the prosecution.
+But the judge denied their motions.

-The trial drew daily coverage from Court TV and at least two national TV network newsmagazines planned stories on it.

-The case had divided people in her village of some 5,000 people, with Facebook pages devoted to it and some critics trying to record the Richardson family’s comings and goings to post on social media.

 Associated Press writer Dan Sewell contributed in Cincinnati.